 Supernatural: Dean Winchester/Bela Talbot (I don't really get why people disliked Bela when she was in the show; consdering what we learned about her past and the reasons she got into the supernatural in the first place, I feel like she got the short end of the stick and deserves another chance at redemption, to say nothing of her being a rather interesting character with a unique- albeit somewhat warped- perspective on the supernatural the Winchesters face)

-Terminator: John Connor/Cameron (The irony of this pairing isn't lost on me- the future leader of humanity against the machines falling in love with a machine?-, but I think it works)
+Terminator: John Connor/Cameron (The irony of this pairing isn't lost on me- the future leader of humanity against the machines falling in love with a machine?-, but I think it works if handled properly)

 Twilight: Bella/Edward (The relationship had its problems in canon- Bella being overly dependent on Edward, Edward being overly controlling-, but I think the 'vampire-in-love-with-a-human' idea has potential to be more interesting in the right kind of AU; making them human takes away the fundamental essence of the whole series, but stories that give their relationship more depth than the "If you loved me you'd turn me" argument/ultimatum can be interesting, such as in the AU fic "Bonne Foi")